evert/evert.github.com/_posts/2017/2017-03-08-sabredav-eol.md

 other industry leaders.
 Instead of just being disgruntled about a bug (or feature) I could just ask the developers directly and work things out together!

-We were unable to grow fruux company quickly enough, so in 2014 we made a pivot and try to focus on professional services around sabre/dav.
+We were unable to grow fruux quickly enough, so in 2014 we made a pivot and try to focus on professional services around sabre/dav.
 We got burned with the incredibly long sales cycles, so later in 2015 we had to wind this business down and find alternative income streams while still passionately working on this project.

 <img src="/resources/images/posts/fruux-team.jpg" title="Fruux team in 2012" style="max-width: 100%" />

 _Pictured above: the original fruux team_

 Unfortunately over time the alternative income streams slowly became the main ones leading me to September 2016, in which I started a new full-time job at